FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 **Description:** "_You did not supply a valid Authorization header.
 The header was omitted or your API key was not valid.
 The response will be empty.
 See [Authentication](/docs/v1/tech/apis/authentication)._"

 **What this usually means:** Your API key is likely invalid.
 Did you remember to replace the code example API key with the one from your own FusionAuth server?
 Did you copy your Application Id instead of your API key?
-Open up a web browser and go to "**Settings**" and then "API Keys" to check your API key, and try again.
+Open up a web browser and go to "Settings" and then "API Keys" to check your API key, and try again.

 ### Code 503